-Either a urine test or blood test is available at your doctor's office or a family planning clinic.
+Either a urine test or blood test is available at your healthcare provider's office or a family planning clinic.
 For the urine test, a urine sample is taken, usually first thing in the morning.

 A blood hCG test involves taking a sample of blood from a vein in the arm.
 A blood test may be ordered to measure how much hCG is in the blood.
 The blood test can detect a pregnancy earlier than the urine test.
 Results of these pregnancy tests may be available the same day they are administered.

-If your test is positive, make sure you follow up with your doctor right away.
+If your test is positive, make sure you follow up with your healthcare provider right away.
 You cannot start prenatal care too soon.